hiro1117/Project-sssp/README.md

-#This directly is holding files of sssp(Single Source Shortest Path) for my gradate research
+#This directly is holding files of sssp(Single Source Shortest Path) for my gradate research.